ASHUTOSH-SWAIN-GIT/maxim/README.md

 ### Connection Failed

 - Verify PostgreSQL is running: `sudo systemctl status postgresql` (Linux)
-- Check if the port is correct (default: 5432)
+- Check if the port is correct (default: 5432, or your Docker host port)
 - Ensure your user has the necessary permissions
 - Verify network connectivity to the database server